nrwl/nx/docs/shared/concepts/inferred-tasks.md

 ## Existing Nx Workspaces

-If you have an existing Nx Workspace and upgrade to the latest Nx version, a migration will automatically add `useInferencePlugins` to `false` in `nx.json`.
+If you have an existing Nx Workspace and upgrade to the latest Nx version, a migration will automatically set `useInferencePlugins` to `false` in `nx.json`.
 This property allows you to continue to use Nx without inferred tasks.

 When `useInferencePlugins` is `false`:

 1. A newly generated project will have all targets defined with executors - not with inferred tasks.
 2. Running `nx add @nx/some-plugin` will not create a plugin entry for `@nx/some-plugin` in the `nx.json` file.
 (So that plugin will not create inferred tasks.)

-We are working on creating migrations for existing workspaces to start switching to inferred tasks, where desired.

 If you want to **migrate** your projects to use inferred tasks, follow the recipe for [migrating to inferred tasks](/recipes/running-tasks/convert-to-inferred).